-If your doctor has or, in the future, prescribes statin drugs for you, I urge you to read further.
-First off, I’m not a doctor and hold no special expertise in medicine or, more specifically, the use of statins.
-I don’t take statins (or any pharmaceuticals) and have no chronic illnesses.
-But I’ve been in the policy world for a long time and the recent announcements regarding new guidelines for prescribing statin drugs raises some serious red flags about you should be aware.
-On the plus side, new studies show that an apple a day might be more effective than statins and new guidelines have been established for blood pressure medications that are more promising.
+If your doctor has or, in the future, prescribes statin drugs for you, we urge you to read further.
+First off, we are not doctors and hold no special expertise in medicine or, more specifically, the use of statins.
+Recent announcements regarding new guidelines for prescribing statin drugs raises some serious red flags about which you should be aware if you take or are considering taking any statin medications.
 If you are on the verge of starting a statin drug regimen, please make no mistake about this: making a decision to take statin drugs is a serious one that should be undertaken with caution because:

 - Statins have to be taken continuously; you won’t get “cured” and you likely won’t be able to get off them;